 Street Pastors are welcomed by the public, with whom we have an excellent rapport through offering practical help to revellers and others who may otherwise be vulnerable.

 We have a high level of credibility and trust, with excellent working relationships with the Police, the Health Care professionals, the teams who staff the NHS First Responder Car, the licensees and managers of the pubs and clubs, and the door security staff.
 We are an independent group, accountable only to our trustees and our churches, but we do not work in isolation.
 We work together as a team in partnership with all those who work in the night time economy.

-Our coordinator attends the monthly meetings of Doncaster Pubwatch, and the weekly police ‘Street Safe’ debrief on the week-end’s activities, which has helped to develop an integrated partnership of working within the night time economy.
+Our coordinator attends the monthly meetings of Doncaster Pubwatch, and the regular police ‘Street Safe’ debrief on the week-end’s activities, which has helped to develop an integrated partnership of working within the night time economy.